 Eligibility is based on your home postcode (as indicated on your UCAS application form) or if you have ticked the box on the UCAS form to state that you have been looked after by a local authority.

 If you meet the eligibility criteria, your offer may be reduced by up to two grades.
 For example, for a course with a standard entry tariff of 112 points, we would make a differential offer of 96 points.
-For our Primary Education undergraduate courses, the offer would be reduced by one grade so that where the standard entry is 112 points, the differential offer would be 104.
+For our Primary Education and Nursing undergraduate courses, the offer would be reduced by one grade so that where the standard entry is 112 points, the differential offer would be 104.

 We recognise that not everyone has had access to equal standards of education and that social or socio-economic factors can cause a serious disruption to studies.
 Our Differential Offer Scheme enables us to consider your achievements in the context of your background in order to ensure we are being as fair as possible.